21 Headless CMS Platforms That You Should Check Out

 Cons:

-Read G2 reviews for Bold.
+G2 Rating: 4.1/5 Read G2 reviews for Arc XP.

-19. Zesty
+19. Zesty.io

-landing page of Zesty which is a headless CMS platform Using Zesty can build your website easily since it is an outcome-oriented platform.
+Using Zesty.io can build your website easily since it is an outcome-oriented platform.
 Being a headless CMS, Zesty allows you to optimize your marketing activities.
-Companies such as Epic Games, SONY use Zesty as well.
+Companies such as Epic Games and SONY use Zesty as well.

 Pros:

-• Drafting, editing and publishing content is easy since you don’t need a lot of technical expertise.
+• Drafting, editing, and publishing content is easy since you don't need a lot of technical expertise.

 • Internal search of content is possible.